 Signing is naturally fun.
 Did you ever notice that babies who are just a few months’ old will often smile or giggle when you sign at them, even before they understand signing?
 Getting your undivided attention and knowing that you are trying to play with them is inherently enjoyable to babies; they have a natural curiosity and will find joy in learning how to communicate.

 Fun is important because fun helps baby learn faster.
 When signing is a favorite part of her day, baby will be more motivated to try signing and stick with it even if it feels difficult at first.
 Fun is also important because it sets the foundation for future learning interactions.
 This is your first time teaching baby and you want to establish the pattern that learning from you is something he wants to do.

 To keep signing fun, we set a playful tone, we use signs that baby is motivated to learn, and we sign at the right time and place.

-At first the signs your baby makes will only be an approximation of the proper baby signs.
+At first, the signs your baby makes will only be an approximation of the proper baby signs.
 Babies don’t have the motor skills to do the signs perfectly, so they will make approximations.
-These approximations are usually a less detailed version of the full sign.
-At first they will be barely recognizable, and parents often miss these first attempts at signing if they aren’t on the look out.
+These approximations are usually a less-detailed version of the full sign and may barely be recognizable.
+Parents often miss these first attempts at signing if they aren’t on the lookout.

-In the video above, note how Kennedy signs more (at the 0:30 mark), she uses only one hand instead of both.
-The movement is much too big and uses the gross motor muscles in the arm, and not the fine muscles in the fingers.
-And, Kennedy’s signing is a few seconds delayed.
-But, it is still quite clearly an attempt to do the sign for more, which her mom is rewarding by acknowledging the attempt and giving her what she wants.
+In the video above, note how Kennedy signs more (at the 0:30 mark) and uses only one hand instead of both.
+The movement is much too big and uses the gross motor muscles in the arm and not the fine muscles in the fingers.
+Kennedy’s signing is a few seconds delayed, but it is still quite clearly an attempt to do the sign for more, which her mom is rewarding by acknowledging the attempt and giving her what she wants.

 You will usually see three stages of progression when starting with baby sign language: